Acura NSX GT3

 • Results

-This Auto Show season featured the North American International Auto Show, the Los Angeles Auto Show, and the Geneva Motor Show
+This International Auto Show season featured the New York and Los Angeles Auto Shows and the Geneva Motor Show.

 Using Leapmotion on the front of the VR headset, the skeletal structure of the user’s hands are replicated inside the 3D space in driving gloves.
 Using hand gestures like ‘thumbs up’ users could confirm their choices to move on.
 This was a reasonably new learning at the time.